ioannisioannou16/reactnd-project-myreads/README.md

+# MyReads

-This is a simple bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
 This is done as part of Udacity's React Fundamentals course.

+## Installation
+1. Clone or download repository
-Install dependencies:
+2. Install dependencies: `npm install`
-> npm install

-Run in dev mode:
+3. Run in dev mode: `npm start`
-> npm start

-Create a prod build:
+4. Create a prod build: `npm run build`
-> npm run build